warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

 #### [ExoPlayer AirPlay Receiver](https://github.com/warren-bank/Android-ExoPlayer-AirPlay-Receiver)
 ##### (less formally named: _"ExoAirPlayer"_)

-Android app to run on a set-top box and play video URLs "cast" to it with a stateless HTTP API (based on AirPlay).
+Android app to run on a set-top box and play video URLs "cast" to it with a stateless HTTP API (based on AirPlay v1).

 - - - -